avaira77/pq-ietf-usecase/draft-vaira-pquip-pqc-use-cases.md

 Lifetime: medium to long lived use cases.

-Protocol(s): non-negotiated: CMS, plain signatures.
+Protocol: non-negotiated: CMS, plain signatures.

 Backward compatibility: required until the device in the field will be upgraded (e.g., 2-5 years).